cal-itp/paratransit-eligibility-reports/README.md

 Once that is done, we manually created a [set of crosswalks](https://docs.google.com/spreadsheets/d/1inAKMhCkd4mtRcY1urM36IfLDzkyPRM1D3OJ_ftSXaw/edit#gid=0) between the  controller filtered list and both the Trillium and CTSA list.
 The datasets are merged, joined and deduped in `dedupe.ipynb` and we write out the final dataset in `final/final_combined_paratransit.csv`

 ## Running the script
-To run all the scripts to combine the data, run `make data`
+To run all the scripts to combine the data, run `make data`.
+To update the dataset, you may have to update the list of crosswalks [set of crosswalks](https://docs.google.com/spreadsheets/d/1inAKMhCkd4mtRcY1urM36IfLDzkyPRM1D3OJ_ftSXaw/edit#gid=0) if new agencies are present in either the CTSA or Trillium lists.

+## Dependencies
+To install the required python packages, run `make install`.